Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 • Seizures and febrile convulsions

-• Recognising serious illness
+• Recognising serious illness, managing minor injuries, and childhood illness

 • Recording, reporting, and escalation